yuanlizhanshi/NGS_Workflow/README.md

 bismark is available at conda and https://github.com/FelixKrueger/Bismark, Genome index also need to build first:
 >bismark_genome_preparation ./genome/

-Before running this snakemake, there are many parameters that need to change in the snakemake file, such as the aligner, the mismatch number, and whether the strand specific library, you should read the document of bismark carefully.
+Before running this snakemake, there are many parameters that need to change in the snakemake file, such as the aligner, the mismatch number, and whether the strand specific library, etc. you should read the document of bismark carefully.

 -----
 ## Chromatin Immunoprecipitation (ChIP) sequencing workflow

+This is a ChIP-seq workflow (from fastq.gz to peak).
+Before the ChIP-seq workflow, the genome index of bowtie2 should be built **first**.

+>bowtie2-build genome.fa  genome

+There are also many parameters need change in snakemake file.
+Its depends on your ChIP experiment reseach object (Transcription factors or Histone modification), reseach species (Genome size) and Replication numbers. you should read the paper of [MACS2](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2008-9-9-r137) carefully.

 -----
 ## ATAC-seq workflow